 For a cucumber beetle infestation, mix one handful of agricultural lime with one handful of wood ash in a 2-gallon watering can.
 Then add water, according to The Best of Organic Gardening.
 Spray the leaves of beetle-infested plants.
 Keep in mind that lime will increase soil pH.

-Handpick beetles in the morning when they are slower to fly and drop them in a pale of soapy water.
+Handpick beetles in the morning when they are slower to fly and drop them in a bucket of soapy water.

 Pull out and destroy or dispose of infested plants at the end of the season.
 These plants should not be added to your compost bin.
 Allow chickens to forage in infested beds at the end of the season.
 They will hunt for beetles or larvae that may be hiding in the soil.